 The organizer announced two relevance judgement data and the results of evaluation based on distribution of relevant documents.
 There are two relevance judgement datas, "META-02.relax.res" and "META-02.rigid.res".
-The "rigid" one is more strict about judgement of relevance of documents than the "relax" one.
-We show the results of this evaluation.
+The "rigid" one is more strict about relevance judgement of documents than the "relax" one.
+We show the results on this evaluation.

-Table 1 shows the result of "trec\eval" with the relax relevance judgement data, table 2 shows the result of "trec\eval" with the rigid relevance judgement data.
-Table 3 shows the result of the DCG measures with the relax data, and Table 4 shows the rigid data.
+Table 1 shows the result on "trec_eval"2 with the relax relevance judgement data, table 2 shows the result on "trec_eval" with the rigid relevance judgement data.
+Table 3 shows the result on the DCG measures with the relax data, and Table 4 shows the rigid data.